Kootingal, New South Wales: Community facilities

+Transport

 Kootingal station is situated on the Main North railway line.
 Trains no longer continue all the way to the Queensland border, but the town is still served twice daily by the NSW TrainLink Xplorer service between Sydney and Armidale in both directions.
 This station is less than 20 minutes drive from Tamworth.

+Tamworth Buslines operates a bus service between Kootingal, Bendemeer and Tamworth.

 Scouts

 Kootingal has a Scout group in combination with the village of Moonbi.
 The Kootingal-Moonbi Scout group consists of Joey Scouts, Cub Scouts and Scouts.
 It is a thriving Group and enjoys many activities.